sambitmishra98/terminal-helper/docs/README.md

 # Terminal Helper
 *Handy shell utilities for quickly wiring up local paths, HPC scratch areas, and PyFR-specific tooling.*

+## Overview
+A collection of small Bash helpers for my day‑to‑day PyFR and cluster work.
+When coming back after a long break, skim the **Quick‑start** section below to recall the typical sourcing sequence.
+Each script is also summarised in the table under **Script reference**.

 ---

 ## Prerequisites